jaysoo/jaysoo.ca/_posts/2015-06-25-when-learning-attitude-and-approach-matter.markdown

 title: When Learning, Attitude and Approach Matter
 tags: [learning]
 image: /images/problem-vs-solution-space.svg
-description: In this post, I want to look at what it takes to be a good learner, as well as some techniques we can employ to help us along the way.
 ---

 As programmers, one of the most important skills to have is being able to learn quickly.
 It doesn't